MicrosoftDocs/azure-devops-docs/docs/cross-platform/manage-change.md

 ms.author: kaelli
 author: KathrynEE
 monikerRange: '<= azure-devops'
-ms.date: 10/05/2020
+ms.date: 10/15/2020
 ---

 # Manage change

 [!INCLUDE [temp](../includes/version-vsts-only.md)]

+Managing change is an aspect of managing requirements in so far as the change occurs to a product plan or requirements.
+From the point of this article, the change to track is those that occur once a sprint starts.
+And, in keeping with Agile methods, want to keep it lightweight.
+The focus here is to gain insight into the types of changes that are occuring, where they arise, and how they impact the team in their ability to deliver.

-Become familiar with the essential concepts to manage projects using Agile tools.
-Gain an overview of Azure DevOps tools and features to manage requirements.
-This article maps Agile requirements management tasks by project managers to the tools Azure DevOps supports.
+This article maps Agile change management tasks by project managers to the tools Azure DevOps supports.
 More detailed information is provided under [Related articles](#related-articles).

+> [!NOTE]
+> *Change management is defined as the methods and manners in which a company describes and implements change within both its internal and external processes. ...
+Developing a structured approach to change is critical to help ensure a beneficial transition while mitigating disruption.
+Asq.org*

-Since Agile methods emphasize " Responding to change over following a plan", ...
+Agile methods emphasize *"Responding to change over following a plan"*.
+When managing change using Agile methods, you want to meet the following scenarios.

+> [!div class="checklist"]
+> - Define and track status of change
+> - Analyze and prioritize change requirements
+> - Monitor and report on changes

+Control scope changes, minimize scope creep
+Identify planned, completed, and incomplete work
+Support a change management process

+Agile methods are built on the following four main values:

+> [!div class="checklist"]
+> - Individuals & interactions over processes & tools
+> - Working software over comprehensive documentation
+> - Customer collaboration over contract negotiation
+> - Responding to change over following a plan

+Change management culture  :

+> [!div class="checklist"]
+> - Alignment within the organization
+> - Autonomous teams
+> - Kanban and lean management
+> - Scrum

 The point is that when does change occur?
 Everything is iterative.
 Good practice is to constantly refine the backlog to ensure acceptance criteria is well defined and your team is building the software your customers want.

-Where does change arise?
+## Where does change arise?

+Very briefly, change can occur from a number of areas:

-- Business needs change
+- Business needs and customer needs change
+- New priorities arise
-- Feature requirement changed - new information arises
+- Feature requirements change as new information arises
-- Resources changed
+- Resources change, organizations change
-- New dependencies arose
+- New dependencies are discovered

 Minimize these types of change: